Challenging. Transformative. High quality. Accessible. Welcoming. Community-driven. Student-focused.

 String Orchestra Camp

-Budding young string students play in a string orchestra during this fun, week-long day camp where they’ll experience the excitement of playing in an orchestra, make new friends, grow musically, and have fun!
+Budding young string players can participate in a fun string orchestra day camp where they’ll experience the excitement of playing in an orchestra, make new friends, grow musically, and have fun!
 Rehearsals, sectionals with professional coaches, fun social opportunities, field trips, and special music activities create a well-rounded musical experience.

 Touring empowers students with musical, social, and cultural opportunities that will shape their lives for years to come.
 With a rich touring history and future tours in the works, including Symphony’s 2018 Germany, Poland, and Hungary Tour, GTCYS will carry on the touring legacy.